 Another form of savings account, called money market accounts (MMA), is also available through many financial institutions.
 MMAs generally earn interest at rates greater than savings accounts because deposits are invested into securities rather than loans or assets earning low interest.
 Due to this, MMAs are exposed to risks associated with financial markets.
 Certain MMAs may also offer ATM and debit card services, which are generally not associated with traditional savings accounts.
 Accounts with such features may come with lower interest rates.

 When deciding how much to contribute towards savings accounts, there are several general guidelines that can help:

 - Emergency Fund Rule—Have enough in savings to cover at least three to six months' worth of living expenses, which can also double as insurance for emergency spending such as medical bills.
-In the case of sudden unemployment, there is enough in savings to draw from for a lengthy period long enough for the chance to find new employment.
+In the case of sudden unemployment, there are enough savings to draw from for a period long enough for the chance to find new employment.

 - 10% Rule—Set aside 10% of each paycheck to place into savings.

 - 50-30-20 Rule—This rule states that 50% of income should go towards necessities like house/rent, food, and bills, 30% can be allocated for luxuries like dining and entertainment, while the last 20% should go towards paying off debt or savings.

 - The Federal Reserve Bank determined that the average amount a consumer needs to resolve emergencies is about $2,000.
 This may be a good figure for some to aim for.